 Art.
 2 Rev...
-Liberty, Senior, Major, Minor, 8U, 10U, 12U and 14U: The pitcher shall start his or her pitching motion with at least one foot in contact with the pitching rubber.
+Liberty, Senior, Major, Minor, 8U, 10U, 12U and 14U: The pitcher shall start their pitching motion with at least one foot in contact with the pitching rubber.
 One foot must remain in contact with the pitching rubber at all times until the ball is released.